 “There is a cost to planting cover crops, however, the benefits on the backside of it come from less tillage, less diesel fuel, less fertilizer—those things add up in a hurry.
 I think if people try cover crops, they’re going to like them.”

 Barriers to Planting More Cover Crops

-Despite the benefits of cover crops for improving water quality, tackling climate change and, in many cases, boosting farmers’ bottom lines, they are only planted on about four percent of Minnesota’s farmland.
+Despite the benefits of cover crops for improving water quality, tackling climate change and, in many cases, boosting farmers’ bottom lines, they are only planted on about 7% of Minnesota’s farmland.

 Why is most of our farmland idle for half the year or more rather than green and growing?

 The supply chain is not currently set up to help many farmers who want to plant cover crops.

 “There are real barriers to getting cover crops on more acres,” says Leif Fixen, TNC’s agricultural strategy manager in Minnesota.
 “Just like anything else, there are supply chains behind this practice.
 You're growing essentially a whole other crop.
 You have inputs like seed that you're going to have to get.
 You're going to need new equipment to get that seed in the ground during tight timing windows.”